ramalho/orablog/forget-the-boxes.rst

 .. image:: diagrams/dum-t_doom-dee.png

 The names ``t_doom`` and ``dum`` are aliases.
-I like that the official Python docs often refer to variables as "names".
+I like that the official Python docs often refer to variables as “names”.
 Variables are names we give to objects.
 Alternate names are aliases.
 That helps freeing our mind from the idea that variables are like boxes.
 Anyone who thinks of variables as boxes can't make sense of what comes next.

 After much practice, T-Doom is now a skilled rapper.
 In code, this is what happened::